-Figure 2: Energy level diagrams describing the formation of the negative electron affinity (NEA) condition on GaAs.
+Figure 4.1.2: Energy level diagrams describing the formation of the negative electron affinity (NEA) condition on GaAs.
 Ecb, EF, Evb, and E∞ describe the conduction band energy, the fermi level, the valance band energy and the vacuum energy level, respectively.
 EA and EAeff refer to the electron affinity which is related to the surface work function.
 Vdipole is the decrease of vacuum level caused by activation layer (CsF) (a) Intrinsic GaAs (b) p-type dopant lowers the Fermi level which leads to band bending at the surface (c) adding a CsF layer lowers the surface potential barrier and leads to further band bending, and the desired NEA condition.

 At room temperature, highly doped bulk GaAs photocathodes typically provide ESP of the order ~ 30%, a value considerably less than the theoretical maximum value of 50%.
-The investigation of spin relaxation and depolarization has a long history dating back to the 1950s [64][65][66] ,,.
+The investigation of spin relaxation and depolarization has a long history dating back to the 1950s [64][65][66].
 Literature describes two main spin relaxation mechanisms for p-type III-V semiconductors: 1) the lack of inversion symmetry in III-V semiconductor leads to a spin splitting of the conduction band, called the D’yakonov-Perel (DP) mechanism, [67] and 2) the exchange interaction between electrons and holes, called the Bir-Aronov-Pikus (BAP) mechanism.
-[68] As described below, for p-type GaAs, the BAP mechanism dominates with the DP mechanism playing a role at high temperature and low dopant concentration.[69][70], There are other depolarization processes, but these are typically considered to have little consequence and are frequently ignored.
-These include the Elliot-Yafet (EY) mechanism [71][72], in which the spin–orbit interaction generates non–pure spin states in the conduction band, and radiation trapping, in which ESP is diluted by supplemental photoemission that results from the absorption of linearly polarized recombination light.
-There is a wealth of literature describing polarization studies using bulk GaAs, as a function of temperature [73][75],,, dopant concentration [74][73][75]x,xi,xii , electron (and hole) density [76], and thickness of the photocathode [64].
+[68] As described below, for p-type GaAs, the BAP mechanism dominates with the DP mechanism playing a role at high temperature and low dopant concentration [69][70].
+There are other depolarization processes, but these are typically considered to have little consequence and are frequently ignored.
+These include the Elliot-Yafet (EY) mechanism [71][72] in which the spin–orbit interaction generates non–pure spin states in the conduction band, and radiation trapping, in which ESP is diluted by supplemental photoemission that results from the absorption of linearly polarized recombination light.
+There is a wealth of literature describing polarization studies using bulk GaAs, as a function of temperature [73][74][75], dopant concentration [74][73][75], electron (and hole) density [76], and thickness of the photocathode [64].
 In sections below, recent measurements are summarized describing ESP sensitivity to sample temperature and Zn dopant density, which have a significant impact on ESP.
 In general, ESP can be increased at the expense of QE.

 Theory: Spin relaxation mechanisms